 - Live in a nursing home

 Veterans pensions are paid out on a monthly basis.
 These funds are considered tax-free income and can be used however the recipient sees fit.
 For example, pension funds can help cover the costs of housing, food, medical expenses, clothing, bills, home modifications for aging in place, transportation, long-term care, etc.

 Applying for the Veterans Pension program can be a long and complicated process.
 If you think you or a veteran you know may qualify for the VA pension, the first step is to locate discharge papers (also known as DD Form 214 or report of separation).

 Many veterans have misplaced their discharge records, but there are a couple options for tracking them down.
 The first place to look is at the county courthouse where many veterans filed their discharge records upon returning home from active duty.
 If you still can’t find this document, you can submit an online request through the National Archives eVetRecs site or submit a request via mail or fax using the SF-180 form.
 Certain fees may apply for requesting replacement documents.
 Emergency requests can be made, but turnaround times may vary.

 Those filing for the veterans pension will also need to complete and gather the following:

-Including specific and comprehensive information in a VA application is crucial for timely processing and determination of benefits, but many families need help locating and compiling the necessary paperwork.
-Accredited veteran service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.
+Including specific, comprehensive information in a VA application is crucial for timely processing and determination of benefits, but many families need help locating and compiling the necessary paperwork.
+Accredited veteran service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV), and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.

-Once an application is submitted, there is a waiting period before a veteran will receive an approval or denial.
-The amount of time varies according to the backlog of claims the VA is processing, but the average wait time is usually a few months.
-However, longer waits are to be expected if a vet files an incomplete or incorrect application.
+Once an application is submitted, there’s a waiting period before a veteran will receive an approval or denial.
+The amount of time varies according to the backlog of claims the VA’s processing, but the average wait time is usually a few months.
+However, longer waits are to be expected if a veteran files an incomplete or incorrect application.